sleethma/re-rolodex/README.md

 ## Deploy

-1. Cd into the cloudfn/ directory

-1. Specify parameters in deploy parameters for respective target enviroments

-2. Use bash shell to execute

-3. Connect Contact-flows:
+1. Update deploy params:

       a.
+Cd into the cloudfn/ directory

+      b.
+Open in `conf-code-bucket.json` file and specify parameters for `code-bucket` name for the code bucket in deploy target enviroment.

+      - (Optional) - Specify other specifc environment var in `conf-resources.json` to meet anticipated load demands.

+2. Use bash shell to execute deployments, specifying flags.

+    a.
+Code Bucket -  specify two flags in order like:
+      ```bash
+      bash deployCodeBucket.sh <create-stack OR update-stack> <awscli-profile-name>
+      ```

+    b.
+Resources - After verifying bucket deployed successfully, run below specifying additional flag of the verified bucket name from above.
+      ```bash
+      bash deployResources.sh <create-stack OR update-stack> <bucketname> <awscli-profile-name>
+      ```

+3. Amazon Connect Contact-flows:

+   a.
+Add the created lambda resource "randomTollFreeGen" in the Amazon Connect panel by navigating to `AWS Connect service > Contact flows > AWSLambda` in AWS Console

+   b.
 Import the contact flow in the `call-center-flows` directory to your Connect Instance.
    Instructions can be found [here](https://docs.aws.amazon.com/connect/latest/adminguide/contact-flow-import-export.html).

-   b.
-Add the created lambda resource "randomTollFreeGen" in the Amazon Connect panel by navigating to 'AWS Connect service > Contact flows > AWSLambda'
+   c.
+In the Connect console, aquire a new number or repoint an existing one to the imported contact flow.

+4. Web App:

+    a.
+In AWS CloudFormation service, open stack>randomTollFreeGen-rolodex>Outputs and copy the value for Key: `ApiGatewayInvokeURL`

+    b. open `package.json` and under scripts (`deploy-dev-s3` and `upload-ui`): replace `bucket-name` and aws cli `profile_name`

+    c. cd into directory `rolodex-ui`

+    d.
+In terminal, run:
+    ```terminal
+     bash insert-app-vars.sh <Your_ApiGatewayInvokeURL_Value>
+     npm install
+     npm run deploy-dev-s3 (once complete, then below)
+     npm run deploy-app
+     ```

 ### Rolodex UI